neuronsimulator/nrn/docs/guide/faq.rst

 - Use a "modular" programming style.
 At the most concrete level, this means using lots of short, simple procs and funcs.

 Also, "don't throw all your code into one giant ``hoc`` (or ``ses``) file."
 Regardless of whether you use ``hoc``, the GUI, or both, it will be much easier to create and revise programs if you keep model specification (the "experimental preparation") separate from instrumentation and control (the "user interface").
-You might even put them in separate files, e.g. "model.hoc" might contain the code that specifies the anatomy and biophysics of your model cell or network, and "rig.ses" might specify a RunControl panel and other graphical tools that you use to run simulations, apply stimuli, and display results.
-Then you create a third file, called "init.hoc", which contains the following statements :
+You might even put them in separate files, e.g. :file:`model.hoc` might contain the code that specifies the anatomy and biophysics of your model cell or network, and :file:`rig.ses` might specify a RunControl panel and other graphical tools that you use to run simulations, apply stimuli, and display results.
+Then you create a third file, called :file:`init.hoc`, which contains the following statements :

 .. code::
-    Python
+    c++

     load_file("nrngui.hoc") // get NEURON's gui library
     load_file("model.hoc") // the model specification
     load_file("rig.ses") // the instrumentation, control, and user interface

-When NEURON executes ``init.hoc``, up comes your model and user interface.
+When NEURON executes :file:`init.hoc`, up comes your model and user interface.

 This greatly simplifies program development, testing and maintentance.
-For example, complex models and experimental rigs can be constructed in an incremental manner, so that ``init.hoc`` grows to contain many ``load_file`` statements.
+For example, complex models and experimental rigs can be constructed in an incremental manner, so that :file:`init.hoc` grows to contain many :func:`load_file` statements.

 - Mine other code (e.g. the Programmers' Reference) for reusable or customizable working examples.
 "Good programmers imitate great code, great programmers steal great code."
 But test all code.